Value is all about what a company is worth versus what price it is

 No 3 month open market individual insider trading information.

-Range Energy Resources Inc. engages in the acquisition, exploration, and development of oil and gas properties.
-It primarily owns interests in the Khalakan block located in the Kurdistan region of Iraq.
+Range Energy Resources Inc., a development stage company, engages in the acquisition, exploration, and development of oil and gas properties.
+Its principal asset is the Khalakan Block located in the Kurdistan Region of Iraq.
 The company was formerly known as Hawkstone Energy Corp. and changed its name to Range Energy Resources Inc. in November 2011.
-Range Energy Resources Inc. was incorporated in 2005 and is headquartered in Vancouver, Canada.
-As of July 31, 2019, Range Energy Resources Inc. operates as a subsidiary of 2706791 Ontario Inc.
+Range Energy Resources Inc. is headquartered in Vancouver, Canada.
+Range Energy Resources Inc. is a subsidiary of 2706791 Ontario Inc.

 Simply Wall Street Pty Ltd (ACN 600 056 611), is a Corporate Authorised Representative (Authorised Representative Number: 467183) of Sanlam Private Wealth Pty Ltd (AFSL No. 337927).
 Any advice contained in this website is general advice only and has been prepared without considering your objectives, financial situation or needs.
 You should not rely on any advice and/or information contained in this website and before making any investment decision we recommend that you consider whether it is appropriate for your situation and seek appropriate financial, taxation and legal advice.
 Please read our Financial Services Guide before deciding whether to obtain financial services from us.